PatrickRainer/dotnet-Dev-Template/README.md

 ## Development Guidelines

 - **Base Entity**: All entities should inherit from `EntityBase` (provides `Id`, `CreatedAtUtc`, `TenantId`).
+- **Multi-tenancy & Isolation**:
+    - Data isolation is strictly enforced at the database level using EF Core Global Query Filters.
+    - `AppDbContext` automatically filters records based on the current tenant's ID: `e => IsMasterTenant || e.TenantId == CurrentTenantId`.
+    - `AppDbContext.SaveChangesAsync` automatically sets the `TenantId` for new records based on the `ITenantProvider`.
+- **Security & Authorization**:
+    - **Master Tenant**: Authenticated via the Master API Key.
+Has full visibility and is the only one authorized to use `TenantService` (Tenant management).
+    - **Regular Tenants**: Restricted to their own data.
+Attempting to access another tenant's data via ID returns `404 Not Found`.
+- **Standardized CRUD Pattern**:
+    - Application services should implement `ICrudService<TEntity, Guid>` to maintain a consistent API and logic across the solution.
 - **DDD**: Use Aggregate Roots and Value Objects.
 - **Validation**:
     - Use FluentValidation for all input validation (API DTOs, Domain Entities, UI Models).